decline27/melcloud-optimizer/README.txt

 - No additional configuration needed for realistic pricing

 ENTSO-E:
-- Free API access to European wholesale electricity markets
+- Free access to European wholesale electricity markets (no registration required)
 - Works in any European country regardless of your electricity provider
-- Covers 22 major European markets with hourly price data
+- Covers 33+ major European markets with hourly price data
 - Requires consumer markup configuration to convert wholesale to retail prices
 - Updates hourly with next-day prices available around 1 PM
 - Good option if Tibber is not available in your area